whittlem/pycryptobot/README.md

 * If "sellatloss" is on, bot will sell if price drops below the lower Fibonacci band
 * If "sellatloss" is on and "selllowerpcnt" is specified the bot will sell at the specified amount E.g. -2 for -2% margin
+* If "sellatloss" is on and "trailingstoploss" is specified the bot will sell at the specified amount below the buy high
 * If "sellupperpcnt" is specified the bot will sell at the specified amount E.g. 10 for 10% margin (Depending on the conditions I lock in profit at 3%)
 * If the margin exceeds 3% and the price reaches a Fibonacci band it will sell to lock in profit
 * If the margin exceeds 3% but a strong reversal is detected with negative OBV and MACD < Signal it will sell
 * "sellatloss" set to 0 prevents selling at a loss

+## Optional Options

+    --sellatresistance                  Sells if the price reaches either resistance or Fibonacci band

 ## Disabling Default Functionality

-    --disablebullonly                   Disable only buying in bull market --disablebuyobv                     Disable obv buy signal
+    --disablebullonly                   Disable only buying in bull market --disablebuynearhigh                Disable buying within 3% of the dataframe high --disablebuyobv                     Disable obv buy signal
     --disablebuyelderray                Disable elder ray buy signal
     --disablecryptorecession            Disable crypto recession check